 - b.
 In any disciplinary proceeding, the student has the right to: - 1.
 Notification of the alleged misconduct. - 2.
 Know the source of the allegation(s). - 3.
 Know the specific alleged violation(s). - 4.
-Know the sanctions, conditions and/or restrictions that may be imposed because of the alleged misconduct. - 5.
-Be accompanied by an advisor at any student judicial proceeding (for advisory purposes only, not for representation). - 1.
+Know the sanctions, conditions and/or restrictions that may be imposed because of the alleged misconduct. - Be accompanied by an advisor at any student judicial proceeding (for advisory purposes only, not for representation). - a.
 Advisors.
 All students involved in student judicial proceedings may be assisted by advisors they choose, at their own expense.
-The advisor must be a member of the university community or family member.
+The advisor must be a member of the university community or a family member.
 However, if a student accused of alleged misconduct is also the subject of a pending criminal investigation, indictment or charge arising out of the same circumstances, he or she may be allowed to have an attorney serve as his or her advisor, at his or her own expense, to participate in the same manner as any other advisor.
 If an advisor for the accused student is an attorney, an attorney from the Office of General Counsel may attend the hearing on behalf of the university.
 The complainant and/or the student accused of alleged misconduct is responsible for presenting his or her own information, and therefore, advisors are not permitted to speak or to participate directly in any hearing unless authorized by a hearing officer.
 Students should select an advisor whose schedule allows attendance at the scheduled date and time for the hearing, as delays will not be allowed due to the scheduling conflicts of an advisor, except at the discretion of a hearing officer upon written request five (5) university working days in advance of the scheduled hearing date. - 6.
-Refrain from making any statement relevant to the allegation(s). - 7.
-Know that any statements made by the student can be used during the proceeding. - c.
-After the student has been advised of the allegation(s), the student shall indicate whether an administrative or the University Discipline Committee hearing is preferred.
-However, a Judicial Officer has the authority in all cases to designate whether an administrative or the
+Refrain from making any statement relevant to the allegation(s).

-- University Discipline Committee hearing will be held notwithstanding the student's request. - d.
-After notice has been given to the student, the university may proceed to conduct either an administrative or a discipline committee hearing and deliver a decision or recommendation respectively.
-The administrative or the University Discipline Committee may be held and a decision or recommendation made, regardless of whether the student responds, fails to respond, attends the hearing or fails to attend the hearing.
-Should an absence of the student occur, a Judicial Officer or the University Discipline Committee may consider the information and render an administrative decision or the University Discipline Committee recommendation.
-Notice is deemed to have been given when written notification is placed in U.S. Mail or campus mail no less than eight university working days prior to the hearing or personally delivered at any time prior to the hearing.
-The written notification is given when the notice is addressed to the student's last known official, local address as provided by the student to the Registrar's Office or registered student organization to the Center for Campus Life and/or Student Union & Activities.
+- 7. Know that any statements made by the student can be used during the proceeding. - c.
+After the student has been advised of the allegation(s), the student shall indicate whether an administrative or University Descipline Committee hearing is preferred.
+However, a Judicial Officer has the authority in all cases to designate whether an administrative or University Discipline Committee hearing will be held notwithstanding the student's request. - d.
+After notice has been given to the student, the university may proceed to conduct either an administrative or a University Discipline Committee hearing and deliver a decision or recommendation respectively.
+The administrative or University Discipline Committee hearing may be held and a decision or recommendation made, regardless of whether the student responds, fails to respond, attends the hearing or fails to attend the hearing.
+Should an absence of the student occur, a Judicial Officer or the University Discipline Committee may consider the information and render an administrative decision or University Discipline Committee recommendation.